LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 Jessamine is the sole person in Port Nyanzaru with the authority to issue **sanctions**, writs that allow for legal assassinations in the city by approved methods, usually poison or a single stab with a blade.
 Sanctions are rarely sold and are extremely expensive.

 > **Help Wanted:** Jessamine sometimes hires independent rogues or spies to investigate the situation around a potential _sanction_, or to quietly deliver a [triceratops](dramatis_personae.md#the-ytepka-society).
-Port Nyanzaru's native assassins' guild is, however, _extremely_ satisfied with the current number of assassins operating in and around Port Nyanzaru, and would just _hate_ to see, or to be informed of, or find out about, or actively sniff out, any person or persons trying to change such a lovely status quo.
+Port Nyanzaru's native assassins' guild is, however, _extremely_ satisfied with the current number of assassins operating in the Port Nyanzaru area, and they would _hate_ to see, or to be informed of, or find out about, or actively sniff out, anyone in Port Nyanzaru trying to change their beloved status quo.

 ![Jessamine](images/characters/Merchant_Prince_Jessamine.jpg)